jonnyjackson26/jonnyjackson26/README.md

 ## Hi there 👋

+I'm Jonny.
+I study software engineering at Utah Valley University.
+See some of my projects on (my website.)[https://jonny-jackson.com/]

 <!--
 **jonnyjackson26/jonnyjackson26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.